toneflix/vue-component-pack/packages/vue-dataviewer/README.md

 ### Global Registration

-You can make OTP Input available throughout your Vue project.
+You can make Vue Dataviewer available throughout your Vue project.

 **main.js or main.ts**